tigerlinux/tigerlinux-extra-recipes/recipes/misc/ceph-owncloud-lab/README.md

 ## What we want to acomplish ?:

-We want to acomplish two major goals here:
+We want to acomplish four major goals here:

 * Install/deploy a fully working CEPH Cluster using Centos 7.
 * Install Owncloud on Centos 7, and configure it to use a CEPH-Based rbd-pool in the CEPH Cluster as primary storage.
 * Add a "external storage" option in owncloud with a bucket created in CEPH-S3.
+* Replace Owncloud with Nextcloud, and configure it to use the native CEPH-S3 Object Storage as primary storage backend

 ## Where are we going to install it ?: